The Definitive Guide to Corrugated Cardboard

 2. Corrugated cardboard offers great protection

-Cardboard is incredibly effective for protecting both fragile and non fragile items.
-The sheets of paper glued to the corrugated inner of sheet gives the box structure additional strength to support heavy weights, resist shock, impact, dropping and vibration.
+Cardboard is incredibly effective for protecting both fragile and nonfragile items.
+The sheets of paper glued to the corrugated inner of the sheet give the box structure additional strength to support heavy weights, and resist shock, impact, dropping and vibration.
 Protective corrugated layers in cardboard also provide excellent thermal insulation and help to keep moisture away from products.

 3. Corrugated cardboard can be easily customised

 Corrugated packaging can improve your brand’s visibility and can work as a new channel for your product marketing.
 Adding printed artwork to your cardboard's surface can drastically increase brand awareness and communicate your messages and brand values really effectively.